Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ### Koddan

 This tribe of humanoids with bear-like features are as massive and imposing as they are patient and wise.
 Though they may not excel in advanced intelligence, they possess a profound understanding of the world, with which they share a special connection.
 They give off an impression of immutable strength.
 They are quite rare and live in scattered clans across the cold lands of Kjeldor.
 Occasionally, they can be found in other cultures, where they are highly esteemed for their great wisdom coupled with their imposing stature that deters missteps.
+They are considered pacifist ferals who do not seek direct conflict.

 Totem: Oborh, the Patient Beast.
 Skills: Survival, Endurance, Athletics, Hunting, Detection, Rural Life, Defense, Mysticism.